XMPP: Addressing

-Every user on the network has a unique XMPP address, called Jabber ID.
-The JID is structured like an email address with a username and a domain name (or IP address) for the server where that user resides, separated by an at sign (@) - for example, “alice@example.com“: here alice is the username and example.com the server with which the user is registered.
+Every user on the network has a unique XMPP address, called a Jabber ID (JID).
+The JID is structured like an email address with a username and a domain name (or IP address) for the server where that user resides, separated by an at sign (@) – for example, alice@example.com Here alice is the username and example.com the server with which the user is registered.

 Since a user may wish to log in from multiple locations, they may specify a resource.
 A resource identifies a particular client belonging to the user (for example home, work, or mobile).
 This may be included in the JID by appending a slash followed by the name of the resource.
 For example, the full JID of a user's mobile account could be username@example.com/mobile.

 Each resource may have specified a numerical value called priority.
 Messages simply sent to username@example.com will go to the client with highest priority, but those sent to username@example.com/mobile will go only to the mobile client.
 The highest priority is the one with largest numerical value.

 JIDs without a username part are also valid, and may be used for system messages and control of special features on the server.
 A resource remains optional for these JIDs as well.

-The means to route messages based on a logical endpoint identifier - the JID, instead of by an explicit IP Address present opportunities to use XMPP as an Overlay network implementation on top of different underlay networks.
+The means to route messages based on a logical endpoint identifier—the JID, instead of by an explicit IP address—presents opportunities to use XMPP as an overlay network implementation on top of different underlying networks.

 XMPP via HTTP

 The original and "native" transport protocol for XMPP is Transmission Control Protocol (TCP), using open-ended XML streams over long-lived TCP connections.
 As an alternative to the TCP transport, the XMPP community has also developed an HTTP transport for web clients as well as users behind restricted firewalls.
 In the original specification, XMPP could use HTTP in two ways: polling and binding.
 The polling method, now deprecated, essentially implies messages stored on a server-side database are being fetched (and posted) regularly by an XMPP client by way of HTTP 'GET' and 'POST' requests.
 The binding method, implemented using Bidirectional-streams Over Synchronous HTTP (BOSH), allows servers to push messages to clients as soon as they are sent.
 This push model of notification is more efficient than polling, where many of the polls return no new data.
+XMPP also supports using WebSockets to communicate to a server.

 Because the client uses HTTP, most firewalls allow clients to fetch and post messages without any hindrances.
 Thus, in scenarios where the TCP port used by XMPP is blocked, a server can listen on the normal HTTP port and the traffic should pass without problems.
 Various websites let people sign into XMPP via a browser.
 Furthermore, there are open public servers that listen on standard http (port 80) and https (port 443) ports, and hence allow connections from behind most firewalls.
 However, the IANA-registered port for BOSH is actually 5280, not 80.